konfko/konfko/README.md

 * Wherever possible, tries to preserve original order of settings.
 * Can load from several sources. where additional sources only provides settings missing in the previous sources
     * can be used to define default or override sources
-    * later settings come after already defined settings
+    * a source can be defined optional, or be transformed immediately after load (before merging with other sources)
 * Supports a nested structure of settings
-    * which can be defined either as nested objects or flat, separated by period.
+    * which can be defined either as nested objects or flat, separated by a period.
     * Mix and match is possible, even in the same file
     * self similar: each subtree in the Settings can itself be treated as Settings
 * Supports reloading of configuration changes